35th District Court in Plymouth Township

-The Plymouth District Court serves Canton, Northville Township, Northville City, Plymouth Township and Plymouth City.
+The Plymouth District Court serves Canton, Northville Township, Northville City, Plymouth Township, and Plymouth City.

-The Judges as the 35th District Court
+The Judges as the 35th District Court in Plymouth

 Judge Michael Gerou

 Michael Gerou was elected to serve as a 35th District Court Judge in November of 2002.
 Judge Gerou is also the Sobriety Court Judge in the 35th District Court.
 He also supervises and mentors legal interns at the court.
 Judge Gerou created the Teenage Choices and Legal Consequences pamphlet designed to help young offenders make better choices.
-He practiced law for more than 16 years prior to becoming a judge.
+He practiced law for more than 16 years before becoming a judge.

 Judge Gerou earned his Bachelor’s degree from Eastern Michigan University and his law degree from the University of Detroit School of Law and has attended the National Judicial College.
 He is a member of the Michigan Bar Association; Michigan District Judges Association; the Suburban Bar Association; American Judges Association; a past president of the Wayne County District Judges Association; member of the Catholic Lawyers Society; serves on the board of the Incorporated Society of Irish-American Lawyers and is a graduate of both Leadership Plymouth and Leadership Canton programs.